IBM/helm101/tutorial/Lab4/README.md

 # Using charts from a public repository

 Helm charts can be available on a remote repository or in a local environment/repository.
-The remote repositories can be public like [Helm Charts](https://github.com/helm/charts) or [IBM Helm Charts](https://github.com/IBM/charts), or hosted repositories like on Google Cloud Storage or GitHub.
-Refer to [Helm Chart Repository Guide](https://v2.helm.sh/docs/developing_charts/#the-chart-repository-guide) for more details.
+The remote repositories can be public like [Bitnami Charts](https://github.com/bitnami/charts) or [IBM Helm Charts](https://github.com/IBM/charts), or hosted repositories like on Google Cloud Storage or GitHub.
+Refer to [Helm Chart Repository Guide](https://helm.sh/docs/topics/chart_repository/) for more details.

 In this part of the lab, we show you how to install the `guestbook` chart from the [Helm101 repo](https://ibm.github.io/helm101/).